 Both providers use cPanel, which is a popular, reliable and standard control panel for hosting providers.
 The interfaces are user friendly and simple, especially on Bluehost – it’s less cluttered and more modern than HostGator’s.

 Uptime is great for both, with HostGator just taking the lead with 99.99%, closely followed by Bluehost’s 99.98%.
-Considering 100% uptime just isn’t possible, both these providers are working very hard to make your site as available to your users as they can.
+Considering 100% uptime just isn’t possible, both of these providers are working very hard to make your site as available to your users as they can.

 This is really important for your website, especially if you are trying to run a business.
 You can’t reach clients or grow your reputation if your site is always down.
-It’d be like handing out blank leaflets to advertise your business, there’s just no point!
+It’d be like handing out blank leaflets to advertise your business: there’s just no point!

 WordPress is very popular for bloggers and developers (and everyone else!).
 Approximately 30% of the internet is built on WordPress, so it’s worth including as a factor here.

 The winner is clear so we’ll get straight to it: Bluehost is the best for WordPress integration.

 WordPress themselves have chosen Bluehost as their most highly recommended host provider.
 In their own words, “Bluehost offers the ultimate WordPress platform”, which sounds pretty good to us!
 This strong relationship will definitely benefit you if you’re looking to use WordPress, and with their one-click set up process and in-house WordPress support experts it’s never been easier.

 HostGator also offers WordPress hosting, of course.
 With three levels of price plans (hatchling, baby and business), and the offer of transferring your existing WordPress website for free on sign up, they’re certainly not neglecting their WordPress users by any means.